-Refer to Table 2 below for an overview of 2013 supplemental survivorship monitoring results presented by species.
-The overall survivorship for supplemental plantings was 82%.
-Of the 80 supplemental trees that were installed as per the original restoration plan, 82 trees were still alive in 2013 (125% survivorship).
-This plant estimate includes 8 alders that have voluntarily established onsite.
+Refer to Table 2 below for an overview of 2014 supplemental survivorship monitoring results presented by species.
+Of the 80 supplemental trees that were installed as per the original restoration plan, 85 trees were still alive in 2013 (over 100% survivorship).
+This plant estimate includes 10 alders that have voluntarily established onsite.
 A total of 229 supplemental shrubs were planted onsite.
-As of 2013, 172 (75% survivorship) of planted shrubs was observed.
-Although this result is slightly below the 80% success criteria for the project, many of the supplemental shrub plantings are spreading from both the original and supplemental planting, and are expected to increase in number by the end of the monitoring period.
-Therefore, no remedial shrub plantings are recommended at this time.
+As of 2014, 184 (81% survivorship) of planted shrubs were observed.